Exclusive: Red Cross ruling raises questions of Syrian war crimes

 "The term 'civil war', which is used by some as a synonym for internal armed conflict or non-international armed conflict, has no legal meaning as such," Hassan said.

-The ICRC's three criteria of a non-international armed conflict are the intensity and duration of fighting, and the level of organisation of rebels fighting government forces.
+The ICRC's three criteria of a non-international armed conflict are the intensity and duration of fighting, and the level of organization of rebels fighting government forces.

-In early May, the agency said Syrian rebels represented an "organised" opposition force and there were localised conflicts in Homs and Idlib, later adding Hama to its list.
+In early May, the agency said Syrian rebels represented an "organized" opposition force and there were localized conflicts in Homs and Idlib, later adding Hama to its list.

 In contrast, the ICRC was quick to describe last year's conflict in Libya as a civil war, once rebels had set up a headquarters and a command and control structure.